 Housing Bonds.
 The Authority issued bonds for the first time under this program in April 1999.
-Bonds issued under this program are anticipated to used to refinance, directly or indirectly, and to make additional loans for, multi-family developments currently financed under the Multi-Family Housing Bonds program, the Housing Development Bonds program and the Fixed Rate Housing Bonds program.
-The bonds issued under this program to date are general obligations of the Authority but are not subject to certification pursuant to Section 26.1 of the Act.
+Bonds issued under this program are anticipated to used to refinance, directly or indirectly, and to make additional loans for, multi-family developments currently financed under the Multi-Family Housing Bonds and the Multi-Family Program Bonds.
+The bonds issued under this program to date are general obligations of the Authority but not subject to certification pursuant to Section 26.1 of the Act.

 Housing Finance Bonds.
 The Authority issued bonds for the first time under this program in December 1999.
-Bonds issued under this program are anticipated to be used to finance multi-family developments under the Risk Sharing Program, and/or HUD's so-called Section 8 "mark-to-market" program, as well as to finance multi-family developments providing assisted living services to low income persons under an assisted living pilot project sponsored by the Illinois Department of Public Aid.
+Bonds issued under this program are anticipated to be used to finance multifamily developments under the Risk Sharing Program, and/or HUD's so-called Section 8 "markto-market" program, as well as to finance multi-family developments providing assisted living services to low income persons under an assisted living pilot project sponsored by the Illinois Department of Public Aid.
 The bonds issued under this program to date are not general obligations of the Authority and are not subject to certification under Section 26.1 of the Act.

 Risk Sharing Program.
 In June 1994, the Authority entered into a Risk Sharing Agreement with HUD that permitted the Authority to participate in HUD's Risk Sharing Pilot Program.
 In October 2000, Congressional legislation made the Risk-Sharing Pilot Program into a permanent program that allows the Authority to submit an unlimited amount of loans for Risk-Sharing loan credit enhancement.
 Under the Risk Sharing Program, HUD insures certain mortgage loans on multi-family housing developments ("Risk Sharing Loans").
 Under the Risk Sharing Agreement, the Authority will underwrite Risk Sharing Loans following its own underwriting guidelines.
-HUD will insure these Risk Sharing Loans and, in the event of a foreclosure, will bear 10 to 90 percent of the loss, as elected by the Authority has made a number of Risk Sharing Loans, and is currently reviewing a number of other applications for Risk Sharing Loans.
+HUD will insure these Risk Sharing Loans and, in the event of a foreclosure, will bear 10 to 90 percent of the loss, as elected by the Authority at the time the loan is made.
+The Authority will bear the remainder of the risk.
+The Authority has made a number of Risk Sharing Loans, and is currently reviewing a number of other applications for Risk Sharing Loans.